Jaden Bradley

-Jaden Shawn Bradley (born September 14, 2003) is an American college basketball player for the Arizona Wildcats of the Big 12 Conference.
-He previously played for the Alabama Crimson Tide.
+Jaden Shawn Bradley (born September 14, 2003) is an American basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+He played college basketball for the Alabama Crimson Tide and Arizona Wildcats, and was drafted in the second round of the 2026 NBA draft.

-Early life and high school career
+Early life

 Bradley originally grew up in Rochester, New York.
 His family moved to Charlotte, North Carolina while he was in elementary school and attended the Cannon School in Concord, North Carolina.
 Bradley was named the 2020 North Carolina Gatorade Player of the Year after averaging 23.1 points, 6.4 rebounds, 6.1 assists, and 2.9 steals per game.
 He transferred to IMG Academy in Bradenton, Florida before the start of his junior year.
 Bradley averaged 11.4 points and led the team with 4.6 assists and two steals per game in his only season at IMG.
 He was selected to play in the 2022 McDonald's All-American Boys Game at the end of the season but couldn't due to injury.